ccmvumc/garjus/README.md

 Garjus is the interface to everything that's stored in XNAT/REDCap.
 It uses REDCap to store it's own settings and tracking data.
-Anytime we want to access these REDCap or XNAT in python or CLI, we use Garjus in between.
+Anytime we want to access these data in REDCap or XNAT in python or CLI, we use Garjus in between.
 Creating a Garjus instance means setting up the interfaces with XNAT/REDCap.